QuantEcon/lecture-python-intro/_sources/inequality.md

 ## The Gini coefficient

-The Lorenz curve is a useful visual representation of inequality in a distribution.
+The Lorenz curve provides a visual representation of inequality in a distribution.

 Another way to study income and wealth inequality is via the Gini coefficient.

 In this section we discuss the Gini coefficient and its relationship to the Lorenz curve.